Check out 'DEIS Impact on Facebook for breaking news and updates!

 Upcoming Dates and Deadlines

-Thursday, September 15, 2016 at Midnight - Deadline to apply to be a 'DEIS Impacter (more info coming soon)
+Thursday, September 15, 2016 at Midnight - Deadline to apply to be an undergraduate 'DEIS Impacter (more info coming soon)

 Thursday, October 13, 2016 at Midnight - Deadline to propose a 'DEIS Impact event (more info coming soon)